ibra/self/src/pages/poetry/2024/longest-train.md

 archive: true
 ---

 Loose knot.
 Overflowing
 cup: yards of rope dripping
-out an incessant rim of Feel.
+out an incessant rim of hate.

 What wreck?
 What salvage?
 Tore half the tickets to
 the longest train.

 Hire a conductor and feel
 smatterings of alive
 in the illusion of
 his expertise.

 Terrible at precision tools
 and gauging the anatomy of
 his own decisions.